owkin/FLamby/Quickstart.md

 ### Federated Learning example

-See below an example of how to train a baseline model on the Fed-TCGA-BRCA dataset in a federated way using the FedAvg strategy and evaluate it on all the pooled test set:
+See below an example of how to train a baseline model on the Fed-TCGA-BRCA dataset in a federated way using the FedAvg strategy and evaluate it on the pooled test set:

 ```python

 import torch